 International and South African driver's licenses are recognised in Mozambique.
 Avoid travelling at night as there are some crazy drivers on the road.
 If you have to drive by night, drive slowly as some vehicle have no lights or reflectors.
 Broken down vehicles are left on the road and are sometimes indicated by tree branches left in the road.
 Hooting is acceptable in Mozambique, so use it to warn pedestrians you are approaching.
 Watch out for children running accross the road without looking for oncoming traffic.

 Traffic police will probably stop you on occasions to check vehicles and "papeis" (papers).
-The following will be needed: Driver's licence, import permit (DA341), "serguro" (third party insurance) and passports.
-When towing a trailer a blue and yellow triangle needs to be fixed to the front of the towing vehicle and the back of the trailer (or towed vehicle).
+The following will be needed: Driver's licence, temprary import papers, "serguro" (third party insurance) and passports.
+When towing a trailer a blue and yellow triangle needs to be fixed to the right front of the towing vehicle and the right back of the trailer (or towed vehicle).
 "Seguro" Third Party Insurance is compulsory for foreign registered vehicles.

-The vehicle must be equipped with two red emergency triangles, and safety belts must be worn at all times.
+The vehicle must be equipped with two red emergency triangles, and 2 yellow reflective vests.
+It is recommended that you have a small fire extinguisher in your vehicle.
+Safety belts must be worn at all times.
 Some policemen might try to fine travellers for bogus offences.
 Stand your ground if you have the necessary documentation.
-If you feel you are miss treated, take the policemen's number which is on a tag on his chest and lodge a formal complaint to the Anti Corruption Unit - SA +27 800 002 870 and Moz +258 800 002 870
+If you feel you are miss treated, take the policemen's number which is on a tag on his chest and lodge a formal complaint at the closest police station.

 Original ownership papers for vehicles are needed to get through the border posts.
 If your vehicle is still under a lease agreement, get a letter from the bank, giving you permission to take the vehicle across the border.
 Ensure that your current comprehensive vehicle insurance is valid in Mozambique.

-Observe speed limits well within the stated limits since the authorities might use outdated and "uncelebrated" radar and other equipment.
+Observe speed limits well within the stated limits since the authorities might use outdated and uncalibrated radar and other equipment.
+If the speed limit is 60Kph drive at 55Kph to be on the safe side.

 • Camping is only allowed in authorised demarcated areas.